 (c) Income received semimonthly (twice a month) is multiplied by 2.

-(4) If the employed individual works the same number of hours per pay period, the gross monthly income shall be computed by either using the gross earnings listed on the individual's pay stubs or by multiplying the number of hours per pay period by the hourly rate of pay.
+(4) When the employed individual works the same number of hours per pay period, the gross monthly income shall be computed by either using the gross earnings listed on the individual's pay stubs or by multiplying the number of hours per pay period by the hourly rate of pay.

-(a) If there are more than four weeks of pay stubs available and the individual states that an average of a longer period of time is more representative because the income received in the most recent four weeks was less or greater than average, the county agency may use all available income-related information for the immediately preceding three-month period.
+(a) When there are more than four weeks of pay stubs available and the individual states that an average of a longer period of time is more representative because the income received in the most recent four weeks was less or greater than average, the county agency may use all available income-related information for the immediately preceding three-month period.
 This includes situations when the individual disagrees with the use of income from the past four-week period as representative of future income.
 Some pay stubs reflect year-to-date earnings and this is an acceptable method of determining average income for longer than the four-week period.

-(b) If there are fewer than four weeks of pay stubs available, the county agency may use all available income-related information to arrive at a representative figure.
+(b) When there are fewer than four weeks of pay stubs available, the county agency may use all available income-related information to arrive at a representative figure.
 This includes situations when the employed assistance group member disagrees with the use of earnings from the past four-week period as indicative of future earnings.

 (F) How is self-employment income calculated?